serbrech/geth-truffle-docker/README.md

 - **Netstats**: which will collect and send your node perf to our devchain dashboard on http://factory.shinit.net:15000

 ## Prerequisit
-- A linux VM, preferable ubuntu 14.x or 16.x
+- A linux VM, preferable ubuntu 14.x or 16.x.
+If you are on windows or MAC, please use [Vagrant](#vagrant) --> see in annexes
 - [Docker](#docker) v17 and [docker-compose](#docker-compose) v1.15
 - This code: `git clone https://github.com/gregbkr/geth-truffle-docker.git devchain && cd devchain`